chr15m/hytmf/README.md

-This is a testing micro-framework for [Hy](http://docs.hylang.org/en/stable/).
+A testing micro-framework for [Hy](http://docs.hylang.org/en/stable/).

+Install it with `pip install hytmf`.

 To use it, wrap every `assert` in the `test-case` macro call like this: